Client Home Journal

 Caregivers can remind clients to take their meds from pre-poured pillboxes, recording date and time with initials.
 We are happy to ensure specific instructions like clients consuming meds in front of their caregivers as well as storing meds out of sight and reach of clients.

 Weight loss and gain is a common area of concern for clients.
-Caregivers document not only what the client has consumed but how much.
-We are able to follow dietary restrictions and recommendations and record meals allowing family members and healthcare professionals to review and modify as needed.
+Caregivers document not only what the client has consumed but at the request of each family how much with our consumption percentage chart.
+Caregivers can follow dietary restrictions and recommendations and record meals allowing family members and healthcare professionals to review and modify as needed.

 Upon hospital or rehabilitation discharge, the client’s home can be a revolving door with Visiting Nurse Services coming which may include the Registered Nurse, home health aide, physical therapist, occupational therapist, speech therapist, and social worker.
-It can be confusing for clients to remember who is visiting and report to their family members when asked.
-Caregivers can request all visitors to sign the Visitors’ Log.
+It can be confusing for clients to remember who is visiting and report to their family members when asked especially for our dementia clients.
+Caregivers can request all visitors to sign the Visitors’ Log so all have a record who has been at the house.

-Caregivers record their mileage when using their own cars to transport clients or run errands.
-Mileage is from the client’s house to the destination and back, not the caregivers’ commute to the clients’ houses.
+All our hourly caregivers drive.
+Should the client’s needs include incidental transportation or errands, we will assign you a caregiver who is an approved driver.
+Caregivers record their mileage when using their own cars for these purposes.
+Mileage is from the client’s house to the destination and back, not the caregiver’s commute to the client’s house.
 All entries include destination and miles driven.

 FINANCIAL TRANSACTION LOG

 Before services start, the method of payment (cash or credit) for any purchases will be established.
-The caregiver will document all purchases and store all receipts here unless otherwise instructed.
+The caregiver will document all purchases and store all receipts with the Financial Transaction Log unless otherwise instructed.